Arts & Entertainment

 One of the largest dinner theaters in the United States, the Crown Uptown Dinner Theatre, presents year round professional Broadway shows, with American cuisine available to the audience during the performance.
 Every summer, Music Theatre of Wichita blends local and national talent to bring Wichita such Broadway favorites as Beauty and the Beast and Aida.
 The Wichita Symphony Orchestra is the largest and most active performing arts organization in the state, nationally recognized for its artistic level and for the community support it receives.
 The Orpheum downtown features everything from acrobatic acts to old movies to dramatic theater, all housed in the beautifully renovated and impeccably maintained 1920's theater.

 Dozens of festivals are held during the year throughout Wichita and South Central Kansas, including the Wichita River Festival, the biggest of them all and the largest event in the state of Kansas.
 Lasting for nine days every spring, the River Festival is highly anticipated by the community for the food, fun and outdoor activities it offers.
-Another unique offering is the Wichita Flight Festival, which celebrates the past, present and future of Kansas aviation.
+Another unique offering is an alfresco fine arts show and sale, Autumn & Art, which is held lakeside every September.

 The Wichita community also encourages and celebrates cultural diversity through several events including the Cinco de Mayo Celebration, the MultiCultural Festival, Wichita Black Arts Festival and the Annual Asian Festival.